Sasquatch Mountain Resort, British Columbia

 Great start to our family ski trip – fresh snow at Sasquatch Mountain Resort.

 The mountain was surprisingly quiet for a snow day during the holidays.
+Now this red chair is a nice 4 person lift.

 Related – Powder days at Manning Park Resort